-Restaurants have finally restarted dine-in service and we wanted to provide an inside look at the new restaurant guidelines for reopening in Orange County.
-As soon as restaurants announced they were accepting reservations, I was eager to get out of the house and enjoy dining at my favorite restaurants again.
-I wanted to give diners an inside look at what to expect as restaurants take extra precautions and safety measures to protect it’s staff and guests against covid 19.
-Olea in Newport Beach was one of the restaurants I was eager to return to and they let me know in advance they were following all the new restaurant guidelines for reopening.
-Here is what you can expect on your next visit.
+Restaurants have finally reopened and we wanted to provide an inside look at the new restaurant guidelines for reopening in Orange County.
+As soon as restaurants announced reopening, I was eager to get out of the house and enjoy dining at my favorite restaurants again.
+I decided to visit one of my absolute favorite restaurants, Olea in Newport Beach, to give an inside look at what diners can expect as restaurants take extra precautions and safety measures to protect its staff and guests against covid 19.

 First, upon arriving, Olea has taken the liberty of proving a hand sanitizing station.
 They have teamed up with Spa Gregory to supply plenty of fragrant hand sanitizer so guests can give themselves a few sprays on the way in and after leaving.
 This is the first and only restaurant I have seen doing this so far but I think it would be nice to have these stations at more restaurants and businesses throughout California, especially in high traffic areas like shopping centers.

 New Restaurant Guidelines for Reopening Require All Staff to Wear Masks